How to Replace a Circuit Breaker: A Professional’s Guide

 Primary Sources & Governing Standards

-- OSHA 1910.147, The Control of Hazardous Energy (Lockout/Tagout): Defines the required procedures for disabling machinery or equipment to prevent the release of hazardous energy during service or maintenance.
+- OSHA 1910.147, The Control of Hazardous Energy (Lockout/Tagout): Defines required procedures for disabling machinery or equipment to prevent the release of hazardous energy during service or maintenance.

 - Manufacturer Installation Instructions & UL Standards (e.g., UL 489): Provide critical, model-specific information on breaker compatibility, installation procedures, and required torque specifications for terminal connections.